-- Participation in trainer training sessions in standardised procedures by qualified contractor staff - National Centre Quality Monitoring - Main Survey Review Forms - Standard training of PQMs and review of Data Collection Forms
+- Participation in trainer training sessions in standardised procedures by qualified contractor staff

+- National Centre Quality Monitoring

+- Field Trial and Main Survey Review Forms

+- Standard training of PQMs

+- Review of Test Administrator Training Observation Forms

-10. Implementation of national options
+1.1.10.
+Implementation of national options

-Rationale: These standards serve to ensure that for students participating both in the international and the national survey, the national instruments do not affect the data used for the international comparisons.
-Data are therefore collected consistently across countries, and potential effects like test fatigue or learning effects from national test items are precluded.
+33. Rationale: These standards serve to ensure that for students participating both in the international and the national survey, the national instruments will not affect the data used for the international comparisons.
+Data are therefore collected consistently across countries, and potential effects like test fatigue, or learning effects from national test items, are precluded.